UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    like *neo4j-desktop-X.Y.Z-x86_64.AppImage*, where *X.Y.Z* is a version number.
    Make it executable using "chmod 755 \[filename\]".
 Then click on it.
 1. Accept the license, and then enter your activation key in the right part of the screen.
 Click "Activate".
-   You might have to wait a while before you can continue to the next step.
+   You might have to wait awhile before you can continue to the next step.
 1. Move your mouse to "Example Project" in the left column.
    A red trash can icon appears.
 Click it to remove the Example Project database "Movie DBMS".
 Confirm.